-Heald Place Primary School will be regarded as the base school if it is the school where the child normally attends when they are not travelling.
+Varna Community Primary School will be regarded as the base school if it is the school where the child normally attends when they are not travelling.
 However, the pupil must have attended in the last 18 months.
-Traveller children can register at other schools temporarily while away from their base school, in such cases, the pupil's school place at Heald Place Primary School will be kept open for them whilst travelling.
+Traveller children can register at other schools temporarily while away from their base school, in such cases, the pupil's school place at xxx will be kept open for them whilst travelling.
 This is to protect them from unfairly losing their place at their school of usual attendance.

-Heald Place Primary School can only effectively operate as the child's base school if it is engaged in on-going dialogue with Traveller families.
+Varna Community Primary School can only effectively operate as the child's base school if it is engaged in on-going dialogue with Traveller families.
 This means that parents must:

-- advise of their forthcoming travelling patterns before they happen; and - inform the school regarding proposed return dates
+advise of their forthcoming travelling patterns before they happen; and inform the school regarding proposed return dates

-Heald Place Primary School will authorise absence of Traveller children if we are satisfied that a family is travelling for work or trade purposes and has given indication that they intend to return.
+Varna Community Primary school will authorise absence of Traveller children if we are satisfied that a family is travelling for work or trade purposes and has given indication that they intend to return.